bbc/psammead/CONTRIBUTING.md

 **Tests**

-When you run `npm test` all unit tests should pass and there should be 100% test coverage of the component.
-No JS or CSS lint errors should be present.
+- When you run `npm test` all unit tests should pass and there should be 100% test coverage of the component.
+- No JS or CSS lint errors should be present.
+- Your component should be fully accessibility-tested.
+There's a [test guide for testers](https://bbc-news.github.io/accessibility-news-and-you/accessibility-news-and-testers) and a [checklist for developers](https://bbc-news.github.io/accessibility-news-and-you/accessibility-news-and-developers) as well as guides for [designers](https://bbc-news.github.io/accessibility-news-and-you/accessibility-news-and-designers), [business analysts](https://bbc-news.github.io/accessibility-news-and-you/accessibility-news-and-business-analysts), [product owners](https://bbc-news.github.io/accessibility-news-and-you/accessibility-news-and-product-owners) and [project managers](https://bbc-news.github.io/accessibility-news-and-you/accessibility-news-and-project-managers).

 **CHANGELOG**